 Experienced Help from Our Raleigh Divorce Attorney

 During the process of divorce, it is inevitable that the subject of property division will come up—sometimes as the forefront of conflict in the procedure.
 As one of the most primary elements of a divorce, understanding the laws and regulations in North Carolina that will govern the division of your marital property can help to make the process smoother for you and your former spouse.
 At Hopper Law Office, our firm's compassionate and highly knowledgeable Raleigh divorce lawyer can simplify this process and protect your interests every step of the way.

 An Overview of Equitable Distribution in North Carolina

-Once it is brought to the court, equitable distribution consists of three
+Once it is brought to the court, equitable distribution consists of three primary steps:

 - Identifying and distinguishing marital and separate property

 - Valuating the marital property according to fair market value

 Equitable distribution means that a court will try to divide property fairly--not necessarily in a 50/50 split.
 This involves a division of assets and liabilities that are considered marital property and divisible property.

 Separate property is whatever property belonged to you before marriage, and inheritance or gifts you received while married that were for you only--and not for you and your spouse.
 Whatever is considered separate property is safely yours.
 Both you and your spouse can reach an agreement on what is a fair division of marital and divisible property, or a court will decide for you.
 Either in mediation or in a trial, having an experienced Raleigh divorce attorney at your side can help you retain what is rightfully yours.